bright/new-www/_posts/2018-02-06-how-to-publish-a-library-to-a-maven-repository.md

 }
 ```

 For the [`com.jfrog.bintray`](https://github.com/bintray/gradle-bintray-plugin) plugin, used later on, to work nicely with Maven artifacts we need to apply additional Gralde plugin.
-The [`maven-publish`](https://docs.gradle.org/current/userguide/publishing_maven.html) which provides ability to publish artifacts in Maven format.
+This additional piece is the [`maven-publish`](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin which provides ability to publish artifacts in Maven format.
 All we need to do is to `apply plugin: 'maven-publish'` in the main project.

 # Define Maven publishing